 Regional Special Operations Component Command (R-SOCC)

 Four Allies – Croatia, Hungary, Slovakia and Slovenia – and NATO partner Austria have agreed to put together, under Hungarian leadership, a regional deployable headquarters to manage Special Operations.
 Regional NATO Special Operations Forces across the Alliance will provide clear benefits in terms of speed and resilience to respond to arising crises.
 R-SOCC reached its Initial Operational Capability in May 2021, and Full Operational Capability is expected to be reached by the end of 2024.

 All Allied forces – whether on land, in the air or at sea – need good training to confront a variety of security challenges and to perform their duties.
 Multinational training enables forces of different Allies to train together, improve coordination and cooperation, and increase their readiness.

 Special Operations Forces are a highly valuable and versatile tool for effectively responding to evolving security threats.
-In order to further strengthen NATO in this domain, four Allies – Bulgaria, Croatia, Hungary and Slovenia – have decided to create a Multinational Special Aviation Programme (MSAP) dedicated exclusively to training aircrews who will conduct the insertion and extraction of Special Operations Forces.
+To further strengthen NATO in this domain, four Allies – Bulgaria, Croatia, Hungary and Slovenia – have decided to create a Multinational Special Aviation Programme (MSAP) dedicated exclusively to training aircrews who will conduct the insertion and extraction of Special Operations Forces.

 This training facility, stationed in Zadar, Croatia, is being established in a gradual manner, expanding the training opportunities offered over time.
 The aviation training centre officially opened its doors on 11 December 2019, contributing to NATO’s adaptability and readiness.
 The first group of students graduated from a first training module in October 2020.